 Sections of Market Street will be closed in phases until July 2026 as works for road safety improvements progress along the road.

-The road is currently closed between its junction with Angouleme Way to Trinity Street.
+Market Street is closed between its junction with Angouleme Way to Trinity Street.

 The road closure explained